LetMeR00t/TA-thehive-cortex/docs/alert_actions_and_adaptive_response.md

 | table ip, ttp, unique]
 | eventstats values(ip) as all_ip by unique
 | eval all_ip = mvjoin(all_ip,", ")
-| eval name = "Massive scan on website company.corp from "+all_ip, cert-alerted-on=now(), risk="Medium"
+| eval name = "Massive scan on website company.corp from "+all_ip, cert-alerted-on=now(), risk="Medium", info="A custom info added to the event"
 ```

-> Please note that the field "all_ip" is used to build the title but will not be taking into account by the script as it's not a relevant field (not a custom field nor an observable or a reserved named field for TheHive)
+> Please note that the field "all_ip" is used to build the title but will not be taking into account by the script as it's not a relevant field (not a custom field nor an observable or a reserved named field for TheHive).
+However, the option to append the results was selected and a table will be added to the description containing this information.

 Output: